 Ask any backyard birder 'what do woodpeckers eat?' and there will always be many different answers.
 Woodpeckers stay in the same range year-round, but as the seasons change they alter their diets to take advantage of easily available foods that meet their nutritional needs.
-Understanding what woodpeckers eat can help backyard birders provide the best woodpecker food at their feeders, and can help birders in the field know how to find feeding woodpeckers to observe.
+Understanding what woodpeckers eat can help birders provide the best woodpecker food at their feeders, and can help birders in the field know how to find feeding woodpeckers to observe.

 Drumming and Eating